 Prints must be matted or mounted so that they can stand up on their own, but not framed or covered by glass.
 Each print must fit the following size restrictions:

-- Small Prints have a minimum print size of 24 square inches (4x6) and a maximum print size of 96 square inches (8x12).
+- Small Prints have a minimum print size of 4x6 inches and a maximum print size of 8x12 inches.

-- Large Prints have a minimum print size of 80 square inches (8x10) and a maximum print size of 480 square inches (16x30).
+- Large Prints have a minimum print size of 8x10 inches and a maximum print size of 16x30 inches.

-All prints have a size restriction (including mat) of no smaller than 80 square inches (8x10) and no larger than 30 inches wide or 24 inches tall (to fit on our display board).
-In the case of multiple images, such as a triptych, add up the total number of square inches per print.
+All prints have a size restriction (including mat) of no smaller than 8x10 inches and no larger than 30 inches wide or 24 inches tall (to fit on our display board).
+Note that 8x12 images can go into either the Small or Large category.
+It is the maker's choice.

 Prints will need two cards for judging and comments taped to the back of the mat.
 You can fill in and print these out ahead of time using this template - Print Night Card Blanks.